A Global Spiritual Community: For A Changing World

 Bahá’u’lláh designed this system, which avoids the corruption or rigid authority seen in religious hierarchies, creating a pure democracy where decisions are made collectively by the people rather than by a single individual.

 Within 183 years of its beginnings in 1844, this global spiritual movement has increasingly been shaped by the energy, vision, and leadership of youth.
+Youth and young adults are not on the sidelines of this effort; they are at its heart.

 Baha'i Temple in Wilmette, IL, USA